YisiLyu/vignette-mushroom/README.md

 2. A primary vignette document that explains methods and walks through implementation line-by-line (similar to an in-class or lab activity)
 3. At least one example dataset
 4. A script containing commented codes appearing in the vignette

+In this project, we will be creating a vignette regarding the mushroom data.